NadaMohammedB/Skin-Cancer-Classifier/README.md

 ## Introduction

 This project explores the use of digital image processing and machine learning to classify skin lesions as either malignant or benign.
-Leveraging advanced image enhancement techniques, feature extraction methods, and machine learning algorithms, the project aims to improve the detection accuracy of skin cancer.
+Leveraging advanced image enhancement techniques, feature extraction methods, and machine learning algorithms.

 The project is based on the public dataset titled **"Skin Cancer: Malignant vs. Benign"** and combines state-of-the-art methodologies to enhance image quality, extract meaningful features, and classify the data.